Adelost/nodejs-typescript-boilerplate/README.md

 ## Workflow

 To develop, run typescript compiler in watch mode, `npm run watch`, and code from `src/`.

+Alternatively, set up `ts-node` in your IDE (usually by adding `--require ts-node/register` as parameter to Node) to skip the compilation step, however, `ts-node` has a somewhat slower startup time compared to running compiler in watch mode that can increase in larger projects.

 To run/debug, set breakpoints in `src/`, select file to run/debug from `dist/`.
 In this way IDEs such as WebStorm and VSCode usually handles source maps automatically.

-Alternatively, set up `ts-node` in your IDE to skip the compilation step, however, `ts-node` can result in slow startup time in large projects compared to running typescript in watch mode.

 ## License